amida-tech/orange-api/README.md

     - Database Address
 - `npm install`

+### Enabling VA Formulary Search
+orange-api has an endpoint for searching for medications in the VA Formulary.
+This is enabled by populating a collection in MongoDB with the contents of the VA Formulary.

+The latest spreadsheet that contains the VA Formulary can be downloaded from [here](https://www.pbm.va.gov/NationalFormulary.asp).

+Import the data from the spreadsheet into MongoDB with the npm script `import_va_formulary`.
+For example, `npm run import_va_formulary ~/Downloads/VANF-October_2018.xls`.

 ## Enabling Push Notifications

 Note: This is optional.
 These steps are in their own section because this setup is complicated and not required if you don't need to develop/test push notifications.